-Right next to my apartment building was an empty lot full of water puddles.
+Next to my apartment building was an empty lot full of water puddles.
 In the puddles were dozens of Round-tongued Floating Frogs.
-This is the best spot I’ve found in Bangkok for them:
+This is the best spot I’ve found in Bangkok for this species:

 Also common in the puddles were the Green Paddy Frog

 Near those puddles was a motorcycle parking lot, and this juvenile Red-tailed Pipe Snake was moving through the dirt lot at night.

 The habitat it was found in:

 Some Asian Grass Frogs were mating in a temporary puddle in full view of everyone on the street

 Also on the street were Common Indian Toads

 and Asian Painted Frogs.
 I found this one by searching out the source of some extremely loud calls.
 These frogs sound like a bull.

 I like this view of a different one – it was in a tree on the main road with no obvious habitat nearby.

 Near a larger pond were these Darkside Narrowmouth Frogs.
 They were the first ones I’d found in Bangkok.